RShuken/Capstone-server/README.md

 # seeding your DB

-to seed: make a seeds folder and place the files inside. naming convention is seed.bdName_tableName.sql psql -U dunder_mifflin -d dbName -f ./seeds/seed.blogful_articles.sql - do this in the command line not in psql
+to seed: make a seeds folder and place the files inside. naming convention is seed.bdName_tableName.sql psql -U dunder_mifflin -d dbName -f ./seeds/seed.blogful_articles.sql - do this in the  cmd command line not in psql

 !~when seeding do not use double quotes, only use single quotes~!

+`psql -U userName -d databaseName -f ./fileName.sql`

 # other useful things to remember